 3. Don’t hate all fat

 Eat healthy fats.
 Yup, you read that right!
-Romi Johal registered holistic nutritionist from Fit Nation BC, says, “Healthy fats aid in stabilizing sugar levels.”
-In other words, they help to keep your blood sugar at a normal level, which means they won’t lead to that sugar high or crash many people are familiar with.
-Now that’s something you can turn into a viral WhatsApp message!
+Romi Johal, a registered holistic nutritionist from Fit Nation BC, says, “Healthy fats aid in stabilizing sugar levels.”
+In other words, they help keep your blood sugar at a normal level, which means they won’t lead to that sugar high or crash you might be familiar with.

-An easy way to make sure you’re cutting down on unhealthy fats is by limiting how much processed food you eat like chips or certain snack mixes.
+An easy way to ensure you’re cutting down on unhealthy fats is by limiting how much processed food you eat, like chips or certain snack mixes.
 Canada’s Food Guide can help you choose foods rich in healthy fats like avocado, nuts, seeds, and fish.

 4. A knife changing experience